Arch Enemy

 Arch Enemy is a Swedish melodic death metal band, originally a supergroup from Halmstad, formed in 1995.
 Its members were in bands such as Carcass, Armageddon, Carnage, Mercyful Fate, Spiritual Beggars, The Agonist, Nevermore, and Eucharist.
 It was founded by Carcass guitarist Michael Amott along with Johan Liiva, who were both originally from the death metal band Carnage.
 The band has released eleven studio albums, three live albums, three video albums and four EPs.
 The band was originally fronted by Johan Liiva, who was replaced by German vocalist Angela Gossow in 2000.
-Gossow left the band in March 2014 to become the group's manager and was replaced by Canadian vocalist Alissa White-Gluz.
+Gossow left the band in March 2014, subsequently becoming the group's manager, and was replaced by Canadian vocalist Alissa White-Gluz.

 History

 Early years and Black Earth (1995–1997)

-Arch Enemy's debut album was Black Earth, was recorded in Studio Fredman and released by the now defunct Wrong Again Records in 1996.
+Arch Enemy was formed in 1995 by Michael Amott, and the debut album Black Earth was recorded during nine days in Studio Fredman and released by the now defunct Wrong Again Records in 1996.

 Stigmata, Burning Bridges, and Gossow (1998–2000)

 After the release of Black Earth the band switched labels, signing a contract with Century Media.
 In 1998 Arch Enemy released Stigmata, for which bassist Martin Bengtsson and drummer Peter Wildoer joined the band.
 The album gained a wider audience and popularity in Europe and America.
 This was also the first Arch Enemy album to be released worldwide.

 In 1999, Sharlee D'Angelo (ex-King Diamond, ex-Mercyful Fate) assumed the role of Arch Enemy's bassist, and Daniel Erlandsson (Eucharist, ex-Carcass) was again recruited as the drummer.
 Burning Bridges was released, and was followed by the live album Burning Japan Live 1999.
 During the touring-cycle for Burning Bridges, D'Angelo was temporarily replaced twice; first by Dick Lövgren (Meshuggah, ex-Armageddon) and then by Roger Nilsson (ex-Spiritual Beggars, Firebird, the Quill).

 In November 2000, vocalist Johan Liiva left and was replaced by German death metal vocalist Angela Gossow.